 Prostatitis: an infection of the prostate.
 Prostatitis may also appear as an inflammation of the prostate with no documentation of infection.
 When no definite infectious cause can be identified, the condition is called nonbacterial prostatitis.
 A sudden bacterial infection of the prostate gland characterized by inflammation of the prostate is called acute bacterial or infectious prostatitis.
 Acute bacterial prostatitis requires prompt treatment to prevent other health problems.
 Chronic (long-lasting) prostatitis is the most common form of this disease, usually caused by bacteria.

 Pulse oximetry: photoelectric device that measures the percent of oxygenation in the blood using a clip on the finger.
-Also measures the heart rate.
+It also measures the heart rate.

 Radiation therapy: a form of cancer treatment that uses high levels of radiation to kill cancer cells or keep them from growing and dividing while minimizing damage to healthy cells.